Postmark Delivers Email. MultiMail Proves Who Sent It.

 Identity and compliance headers are attached on delivery

-Every outbound message carries X-MultiMail-Agent (agent ID), X-MultiMail-Sig (ECDSA signature over message content), and X-MultiMail-Disclosure (EU AI Act Article 50 disclosure).
+Every outbound message carries X-MultiMail-Identity (an ECDSA P-256 signed claim covering the oversight mode, capabilities, AI-generated flag, and operator plus mailbox identity) and X-AI-Generated: true (the EU AI Act Article 50 disclosure, gateway-enforced and locked on).
 Recipients and compliance tools can verify the sending agent without trusting the From address.

 5